tombrunning/cirbm/README.md

     1. Open stratix iv CD files, locate ./Tools/DE4_SystemBuilder/DE4_SystemBuilder.exe
     2. Select components you need and generate a demo project.
     3. Extend from there by adding in your customised design with correct interfaces.

+NOTICE: It is important that every time a new branch is created from the master trunk, a new software project should be recreated from scratch.
+Errors might happen if you directly copy the software project from an old branch.